 - Wide-angle turn accidents: these occur when a truck takes a turn at a wide angle, and another vehicle driver may try to squeeze by but ends up striking the truck from the side.

 These accidents can happen with trucks of every kind, from big rigs, tractor-trailers, semi-trucks, and 18-wheelers to delivery trucks, construction trucks, dump trucks, and other large construction and transportation vehicles.
 If a truck driver’s negligence caused your injuries, regardless of the accident, they may be liable for your damages.

-For a free legal consultation with a truck accident lawyer serving Cincinnati, call 614-963-2808
+For a free legal consultation with a truck accidents lawyer serving Cincinnati, call 614-545-3930